zavalab/ML/HydroGraphs/Readme.md

 * `WILakes.df` - This is a set of the waterbodies from the NHDPlusV2 for the state of Wisconsin.
 It includes columns for the HUC8, HUC10, and HUC12 codes and a column for intersecting rivers.
 This file is created by the script `add_river_lake_nodes.py`.
 * `WIRivers.df` - This is a set of the rivers from the NHDPlusV2 for the state of Wisconsin.
 It includes columns for the HUC8, HUC10, and HUC12 codes and a column for intersecting waterbodies.
 This file is created by the script `add_river_lake_nodes.py`.
 * `agland.df` - This is the agricultural land with the HUC8, HUC10, and HUC12 codes added; this file is created by the script `add_hucs_to_agland`.
-* `WI_graph_functions.py` - This script contains several functions for working with "Hydrology Graphs."
+* `HydroGraph_functions.py` - This script contains several functions for working with "HydroGraphs."
 It also contains several functions that are called to form the desired graphs from the NHDPlusV2 and WBD.
 * `run_WI_graph_code.py` - This script runs the following other scripts, in the following order, to take the data from `lakes_rivers` and construct the files in `WIgeodataframes` and the files `WILakes.df` and `WIRivers.df`
     * `build_base_dataframes.py` - takes the NHDPlusV2 data and removes the areas outside of Wisconsin.
     * `add_hucs_to_lakes_rivers.py` - adds the HUC8, HUC10, and HUC12 codes to the river and waterbody GeoDataFrames